 RIT Counseling & Psychological Services

-RIT Counseling and Psychological Services (CPS) provides free, confidential and personalized services to meet the mental health needs of currently enrolled undergraduate and graduate deaf, hard-of- hearing and hearing students.
-The CPS is located on the second floor of the RIT August Center building (above the Student Health Center).
+RIT Counseling and Psychological Services (CaPS) provides confidential and personalized services to meet the mental health needs of currently enrolled undergraduate and graduate deaf, hard-of- hearing and hearing students.
+The CaPS office is located on the second floor of the RIT August Center building (above the Student Health Center).
 Our mission is to enhance the deaf, hard-of -hearing and hearing student potential for learning and success and to promote the emotional health and well-being of the campus community through the delivery of responsive, empirically-based and culturally competent mental health services.

 Our caring team of licensed mental health professionals offer primarily individual psychotherapy, but also group counseling, crisis intervention and referrals to outside resources to help students change and thrive as they navigate the daily challenges of college life.
-Susan Chapel, mental health therapist, and Anne Steider, NTID staff psychologist, both are fluent in American Sign Language.
+Susan Chapel, mental health therapist, and Alesia Allen, psychology intern, both are fluent in American Sign Language.